ycgambo/laravel-vue-templates/README.md

 @endexample
 ```

-The `menus` is an array like this:
+The `menus` is an array like this, [see how to generate it](https://github.com/ycgambo/laravel-vue-templates/blob/master/src/Menu.php):

 ```php
 $menus = [